Abby Fisher: Personal life

 Abby Clifton was born in Orangeburg, South Carolina to Andrew James, a white farmer, and Abbie Clifton, a slave, in June 1831.
 Although listed in the US Census as French, her father was more likely an American citizen of French Huguenot origin; in giving her Census account, Abby may have assumed he came from France after hearing him speak French at home.
 Before the 1860 Census in South Carolina, Abby had moved to Mobile, Alabama.
-She married Alexander C. Fisher, likely around 1859.
+She married Alexander C. Fisher around 1860.

 The 1880 Census in San Francisco notes that she was 48 years old during that period, corroborating an 1830 or 1831 birthday.
 Her race was listed as "Mu.," short for mulatto, or mixed-race.
 Her occupation is written as "cook", while her husband, Alexander C. Fisher, is "Pickle and Preserve Manfr".
 She went through a lot of troubles and adversities because she was "mulatto" (mixed) She and her husband had four children living in the household, Benjamin (16), Eliza (12), Jennie (10), and Mary (3), though Abby Fisher's book notes in her "Pap for Infant Diet" recipe that she also had seven other children: "I have given birth to eleven children and raised them all, and nursed them with this diet."